 3.)
 Plan A Doggie B-day Cake: Nothing quite says ‘birthday party’ like a cake – from its festive frosting to blowing out the candles, no celebration is complete without one.
 However, it’s important to offer pets a cake that is made from dog-safe ingredients, as a pup’s digestive system is much more sensitive than his human’s.
 For ambitious fur-baby folks who enjoy cooking, there are tons of recipes for dog birthday cakes – from easy, 3-ingredient puppy birthday cakes to elaborate online birthday cakes for dogs, there is an almost endless assortment of fun doggie dessert options to choose from.
 For dog folks planning on other guests with pups of their own – be certain to make sure none of the canine guests in attendance have any food allergies.
 Hosts may wish to serve gluten-free, wheat-free, or all-natural customized birthday cakes for dogs to ensure it’s safe for every pooch to enjoy!

 4.)
 Offer Canine Snacks & Treats: In addition to the obligatory b-day cake, offering canine guests other dog-friendly snacks is a nice touch – after all, even pups like a little variety!
-For pet parents who splurge for a fancy store-bought cake, consider offering all-natural CBD dog treats, too.
+For pet parents who splurge for a fancy store-bought cake, consider offering all-natural CBD dog treats or hemp dog treats, too.
 Unlike some birthday cakes that may be unsuitable for every pup in attendance (e.g., canine food sensitivities or allergies), opt for non-GMO organic dog treats that won’t pose a dietary risk to anyone in attendance.

 5.)
 Decorate For The Pup’s Party: One of the most fun aspects of any party – the decorations, of course!
 Whether it’s a small gathering among family members or including the neighbors for a festive pup-fest, decorations can really elevate a birthday party from ho-hum to holy cow!
 With nearly everyone on Social Media platforms – such as Facebook, Instagram, and Tik-Tok – pet parents will want to choose colorful streamers, balloons, party hats, and other dog party supplies to really make the event picture-worthy.
 Consider hitting a local dollar store for inexpensive cotton bandanas – available in a variety of colors; they’ll not only look cute in photos but keep pups comfy and clean.
 Bonus: they also make a great take-home keepsake!